zerok/tpl/README.md

 **Note:** If you also specify a `--vault-prefix`, this will be applied *before* the path is mapped.

+## Different template delimiters

+The Go template language used `{{` and `}}` as delimiters for working with variables or actions by default.
+This can become quite tedious when working within systems that also use these characters (or at least make the template hard to read).
+For this reason, you can override these delimiters using the `--left-delimiter` and `--right-delimiter` command-line flags.

 ## Third-party libraries

 This tool wouldn't be possible (or at least would have been a lot harder to